-Smythe LLP, Chartered Professional Accountants, located at 355 Burrard Street, Suite 700, Vancouver, BC, V6C 2G8 provided an auditor's report dated March 28, 2018, in respect of the Company's consolidated financial statements for the financial years ended December 31, 2017 and December 31, 2016.
+Smythe LLP, Chartered Professional Accountants, located at 475 Howe Street, Suite 1700, Vancouver, BC, V6C 2B3 provided an auditor's report dated March 28, 2018, in respect of the Company's consolidated financial statements for the financial years ended December 31, 2017 and December 31, 2016.
 Smythe LLP is independent of Nevada Copper Corp. in accordance with the Code of Professional Conduct of the Chartered Professional Accountants of British Columbia.

-The Technical Report was prepared by the Technical Report Authors, each of whom is a "qualified person" and each of whom, other than Timothy Arnold, Robert McKnight and Greg French, is "independent", as such terms are defined in NI 43-101.
+The technical information regarding the Project set out in this AIF is taken directly from the 2017 Technical Report for the Project, as prepared by the 2017 Technical Report Authors each of whom is a "qualified person" and each of whom, other than Timothy Arnold, Robert McKnight and Greg French, is "independent", as such terms are defined in NI 43-101.